OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:1

-The words of King Lemuel, the pronouncement which his mother taught him:
+The sayings of King Lemuel, an inspired message his mother imparted to him:

 ## Proverbs 31:2

 What, my son?
-And what, son of my womb?
-And what, son of my vows?
+What, son of my womb?
+What, son of my vows?

 ## Proverbs 31:3

-Do not give your strength to women,
-Or your ways to that which destroys kings.
+Do not give your strength to women, nor your ways to those who ruin kings.

 ## Proverbs 31:4

-It is not for kings, Lemuel,
-It is not for kings to drink wine,
-Or for rulers to desire intoxicating drink,
+It is not for kings, Lemuel, it is not for kings to drink wine, nor for rulers to crave strong drink,

 ## Proverbs 31:5

-So that they will not drink and forget what is decreed,
-And pervert the rights of all the needy.
+lest they drink and forget what has been decreed, and pervert the rights of all the oppressed.

 ## Proverbs 31:6

-Give intoxicating drink to one who is perishing,
+Let strong drink be given to those who are perishing, and wine to those in bitter distress.
-And wine to one whose life is bitter.

 ## Proverbs 31:7

-Let him drink and forget his poverty,
+Let them drink and forget their poverty, and remember their trouble no more.
-And not remember his trouble any longer.

 ---

 ## Proverbs 31:8

-Open your mouth for the people who cannot speak,
-For the rights of all the unfortunate.
+Speak up for those who cannot speak for themselves, for the rights of all who are destitute.

 ## Proverbs 31:9

-Open your mouth, judge righteously,
-And defend the rights of the poor and needy.
+Speak up, judge righteously, and defend the rights of the poor and needy.

 ---

 ## Proverbs 31:10

-An excellent wife, who can find her?
-For her worth is far above jewels.
+A wife of noble character, who can find her?
+Her worth is far above rubies.

 ## Proverbs 31:11

-The heart of her husband trusts in her,
-And he will have no lack of gain.
+Her husband has full confidence in her, and he will have no lack of gain.

 ## Proverbs 31:12

-She does him good and not evil
-All the days of her life.
+She brings him good, not harm, all the days of her life.

 ## Proverbs 31:13

-She looks for wool and linen,
+She seeks wool and flax, and works with eager hands.
-And works with her hands in delight.

 ## Proverbs 31:14

-She is like merchant ships;
-She brings her food from afar.
+She is like the merchant ships, bringing her food from afar.

 ## Proverbs 31:15

-She rises while it is still night
-And gives food to her household,
+She rises while it is still night, and provides food for her household, and portions for her maidservants.
-And portions to her attendants.

 ## Proverbs 31:16

-She considers a field and buys it;
-From her earnings she plants a vineyard.
+She considers a field and buys it; from her earnings she plants a vineyard.

 ## Proverbs 31:17

-She surrounds her waist with strength
-And makes her arms strong.
+She girds herself with strength and makes her arms strong.

 ## Proverbs 31:18

-She senses that her gain is good;
-Her lamp does not go out at night.
+She perceives that her trading is profitable, and her lamp does not go out at night.

 ## Proverbs 31:19

-She stretches out her hands to the distaff,
-And her hands grasp the spindle.
+She lays her hands to the distaff, and her hands hold the spindle.

 ## Proverbs 31:20

-She extends her hand to the poor,
-And she stretches out her hands to the needy.
+She opens her arms to the poor, and extends her hands to the needy.

 ## Proverbs 31:21

-She is not afraid of the snow for her household,
-For all her household are clothed with scarlet.
+She has no fear for her household when it snows, for all of them are clothed in scarlet.

 ## Proverbs 31:22

-She makes coverings for herself;
-Her clothing is fine linen and purple.
+She makes coverings for her bed; her clothing is fine linen and purple.

 ## Proverbs 31:23

-Her husband is known in the gates,
-When he sits among the elders of the land.
+Her husband is respected at the city gates, where he takes his seat among the elders of the land.

 ## Proverbs 31:24

-She makes linen garments and sells them,
+She makes linen garments and sells them, and supplies the merchants with sashes.
-And supplies belts to the tradesmen.

 ## Proverbs 31:25

-Strength and dignity are her clothing,
-And she smiles at the future.
+Strength and dignity are her clothing, and she can laugh at the days to come.

 ## Proverbs 31:26

-She opens her mouth in wisdom,
-And the teaching of kindness is on her tongue.
+She opens her mouth with wisdom, and the teaching of kindness is on her tongue.

 ## Proverbs 31:27

-She watches over the activities of her household,
-And does not eat the bread of idleness.
+She watches over the affairs of her household, and does not eat the bread of idleness.

 ## Proverbs 31:28

-Her children rise up and bless her;
-Her husband also, and he praises her, saying:
+Her children arise and call her blessed; her husband also, and he praises her:

 ## Proverbs 31:29

-“Many daughters have done nobly,
-But you excel them all.”
+“Many women do noble things, but you surpass them all.”

 ## Proverbs 31:30

-Charm is deceitful and beauty is vain,
-But a woman who fears the Lord, she shall be praised.
+Charm is deceptive, and beauty is fleeting; but a woman who fears the Lord is to be praised.

 ## Proverbs 31:31

-Give her the product of her hands,
-And let her works praise her in the gates.
+Honour her for all that her hands have done, and let her works bring her praise at the city gates.